ROAR-QUTRC/perseus-v2/Docs/README.md

 #include <stdint.h> // don't do this
 ```

+### Include types

+In C++, there are two types of `#include` directive - `#include <filename.hpp>` and `#include "filename.hpp"`.
+The former searches for files on the compiler include path (eg STL headers, external libraries, etc) before project paths (if it searches project paths at all).
+Quoted include directives search the project paths first, *then* the system include paths.
+As such, include directives using quotes are to be used for files within the same project, and angle bracket includes should be used for everything else.
+This ensures that even in the event of a naming conflict, the correct file will usually be selected.
+It also serves to differentiate intention - that is, *using* a behaviour as opposed to (usually) *implementing* a behaviour.

 ### Assume nothing

 Make no assumptions about files being included before whatever you're writing.
 If your header file needs another file to be included before it, **do not** assume that it will be included.
 Include it yourself.
 If you need a certain variable to be declared, declare it.
 If your code can be broken by including it into a different file, or with a different include order of files, it needs to be fixed.